ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-transpile/README.md

 - excludes: `String<Array>` (old alias: excludePatterns)
   array of paths your application to exclude from transpilation, e.g. 3-rd party libs in `/lib/`

-- transpileTypeScript: `boolean`
-  if enabled the tooling extensions handle TypeScript files instead of JavaScript files and enable other TypeScript related configuration options (such as `generateDts`) - although `babelConfig` is inlined or available as external Babel configuration file, this option needs to be enabled for TypeScript support but in such cases the [`@babel/preset-typescript`](https://babeljs.io/docs/babel-preset-typescript) needs to be included manually in the Babel configuration

 - filePattern: `String`
-  source file pattern for the resources to transpile, defaults to `.js` and will be changed to `.ts` if `transpileTypeScript` is set to `true` (to handle multiple file extensions you can specify the extensions like that: `.+(js|jsx)` or `.+(ts|tsx)`)
+  source file pattern for the resources to transpile, defaults to `.js` and will be changed to `.ts` if a `tsconfig.json` file is located in the project or by explicitly setting the configuration option transformTypeScript to `true` (multiple file extensions can be handled by specifying mutliple extensions using the glob syntax, e.g.: `.+(js|jsx)` or `.+(ts|tsx)`)

+- transformTypeScript: `boolean` (old alias: transpileTypeScript) if enabled, the tooling extension transforms TypeScript sources; the default value is derived from the existence of a `tsconfig.json` in the root folder of the project - if the file exists the configuration option is `true` otherwise `false`; setting this configuration option overrules the automatic determination

 - generateDts: `boolean`
-  if enabled, the tooling extension will generate the d.ts files (for projects of type `library` this option is considered as `true` (enabled) by default and for other projects such as `application` this option is considered as `false` (disabled by default)
+  if enabled, the tooling extension will generate type definitions (`.d.ts`) files; by default for projects of type `library` this option is considered as `true` and for other projects such as `application` this option is considered as `false` by default (is only relevant in case of transformTypeScript is `true`)

-- transpileDependencies: `boolean` (*experimental feature*) if enabled, the middleware also transpile the TypeScript sources from the dependencies which is needed for development scenarios when referring to other TypeScript projects - the task ignores this configuration option
+- transpileDependencies: `boolean` (*experimental feature*) if enabled, the middleware also transpile the sources from the dependencies which is needed for development scenarios when referring to other projects (this configuration option is ignored by the task)

+- transformAtStartup: `boolean` (*experimental feature*) if enabled, the resources will be transpiled at startup to avoid additional overhead for the first requests to the transpiled resources.

 The following configuration options will only be taken into account if no inline babel configuration is maintained in the `ui5.yaml` as `babelConfig` or no external babel configuration exists in any configuration file as described in [Babels configuration section](https://babeljs.io/docs/configuration):

-- transpileTypeScript: `boolean`
-  includes the Babel presets [`@babel/preset-typescript`](https://babeljs.io/docs/babel-preset-typescript) and [`babel-preset-transform-ui5`](https://github.com/ui5-community/babel-plugin-transform-modules-ui5) into Babels preset configuration (if `transformModulesToUI5` is explicitely set to `false` the `babel-preset-transform-ui5` will not be added to the presets)

 - targetBrowsers: `String` (default: [`"defaults"`](https://browsersl.ist/#q=defaults))
   first, the config will be looked up in the `package.json` `browserslist` property, second the config is searched in an external `.browserlistrc` file and if nothing has been found, the targeted browsers can be defined with the shared browser compatibility config from [browserslist](https://github.com/browserslist/browserslist) within this configuration option; to transpile back to ES5 you can i.e. use the browserslist configuration: `">0.2% and not dead"`

+- transformTypeScript: `boolean` (old: `transpileTypeScript`) includes the Babel presets [`@babel/preset-typescript`](https://babeljs.io/docs/babel-preset-typescript) and [`babel-preset-transform-ui5`](https://github.com/ui5-community/babel-plugin-transform-modules-ui5) into Babels preset configuration (if `transformModulesToUI5` is explicitely set to `false` the `babel-preset-transform-ui5` will not be added to the presets)

 - transformModulesToUI5: `boolean`
   includes the [`babel-preset-transform-ui5`](https://github.com/ui5-community/babel-plugin-transform-modules-ui5) into Babels preset configuration (included implicitly when `transpileTypeScript` is set to `true` and this configuration option is omitted); this preset ensures that ES module `import`s will be transpiled to UI5 classic `sap.ui.define` or `sap.ui.require` calls and ES UI5 classes to classic UI5 classes using the `extend` API